 Donating After a Loss

-On behalf of our whole network of member milk banks, our thoughts go out to anyone who is asking this question either personally or on behalf of another.
 While bereavement donation is not the right option for everyone, some mothers choose to donate expressed milk upon the loss of their child as a way of seeking solace or honoring their child’s memory.
-If this is the right option for you, and if you are still secreting milk or have frozen milk you would like to donate, call (269) 341-6146 or email email@example.com.
+If this is the right option for you, and if you are still secreting milk or have frozen milk you would like to donate, call (269) 341-6146 or email firstname.lastname@example.org.

 Other Ways to Donate